 Emphasis on structural understanding of design, composition and correct observation.
 Studio course in drawing with a variety of media from still life, nature, and the human figure.
 For program major or minor requirements, a grade of C or above is required for successful completion.
+A studio course.
 3 credits (Fall/Spring)